Introduction to ABS

-If I haven’t learned new study methods over the years — all my studies are in vain!
+If you haven’t learned new study methods over the years — all my studies are in vain!

 Context is everything in the Bible.
 Learning simple context allows God’s Spirit to show you related scripture – thoughts – ideas – and lessons – the way they were intended to be discovered.

 That’s what I’m attempting to show on this site.
 On the left column you’ll find a number of studies listed.
 These are the latest studies with the latest lessons I’ve recently learned from God’s Word.
 I try to share simple study techniques whenever it suits the study.
 I try to explain how words – texts – chapters – and books in the Bible are related and how to study each to gain a fuller understanding.
 I also like to write stories to help bring out the personality of the Word and keep things interesting.
 Stories also help us to remember – making it easier to teach others – and that is the real goal – to teach everyone to have a deeper personal relationship with Jesus – God – and His Spirit.

 I’ve been studying God’s Bible for over 30 years accumulating well over over 500 studies from Genesis to Revelation including simple word studies, inductive studies, and short stories.
 Over the past few years I’ve had the pleasure of studying with Dr. Lee Gugliotto author of Handbook for Bible Study.
 Over the years Dr. Lee has refined study methods covered in his book in the quest to make Bible Study rules easier to understand.
 If you can’t understand how to follow simple Bible Study rules after reading a number of studies on this site, let me know and I can cover the basic steps you need to personally enhance your study of the Bible as well as your relationship with God, His Son and Spirit.
 You can also attend live online Bible Studies hosted by Dr. Lee on HomeChurchTV.org